FIWARE-Ops/docs.TourGuide/docs/processing/cosmos/introduction.md

     [head-node]$ hadoop jar /usr/lib/hadoop-0.20/hadoop-examples.jar wordcount /user/$COSMOS_USER/input/unstructured/unstructured_data.txt /user/$COSMOS_USER/output/

 Please observe the output HDFS folder is automatically created.
 The MapReduce results are stored in HDFS.
-You can download them to your Unix user space within the Head Node by doing:
+You can download them to your Unix user space within the head node by doing:

     [head-node]$ hadoop fs -getmerge /user/$COSMOS_USER/output /home/$COSMOS_USER/count_result.txt

-You can also download any HDFS file to you home user in the Head Node by doing:
+You can also download any HDFS file to you home user in the head node by doing:

     [head-node]$ hadoop fs -get /user/$COSMOS_USER/structured/structured_data.txt /home/$COSMOS_USER/